plentymarkets/plugin-elastic-export-kauflux-de/meta/documents/user_guide_en.md

   To find out how to set up the Kauflux plugin, visit the <a href="https://knowledge.plentymarkets.com/en/markets/kauflux" target="_blank">plentymarkets manual</a>.
 </div>

+## License

-This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE.- find further information in the [LICENSE.md](https://github.com/plentymarkets/plugin-elastic-export-kauflux-de/blob/master/LICENSE.md).
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE.
+Find further information in the [LICENSE.md](https://github.com/plentymarkets/plugin-elastic-export-kauflux-de/blob/master/LICENSE.md).